tanzeelalrahman/CRUDSpringBoot/README.md

 ---

-## 📘 Project 3: Screentime Tracker Web Application
+## 📘 Project 3: Screentime Tracker Web Application (screentimetracker)

 A complete Screentime Tracker built using **Spring Boot**, **Spring Data JPA**, and **Thymeleaf**, designed to help users become aware of their digital usage and promote healthier screen habits.
 Users can add entries, view summaries, filter by category, and manage records — all from one unified interface.